-To use the Guitarmaster software application you have to plug the output from your electric guitar into the "mic" or "line-in" socket on your PC's soundcard using an appropriate connecting lead.
+To use the Guitarmaster software application you have to plug the output from your electric guitar into the "mic" or "line-in" socket on your PC's soundcard, or into a free USB socket, using an appropriate connecting lead.
 You essentially have three options here:

 3. Construct a lead

-Note: some newer Windows 7 laptops do not have a microphone ("mic") or line-in socket built in.
-To use Guitarmaster with PCs of this type, you will need to additionally purchase a mini USB sound card from a third party supplier.
+Note: some newer laptops do not have a microphone ("mic") or line-in socket built in.
+To use Guitarmaster with PCs of this type, you will need to use a jack-to-USB lead (see Point 2 above) or alternatively purchase a mini USB sound card from a third party supplier.
 These normally cost less than five dollars.
 We do not endorse any specific product, but one example of a suitable USB adaptor is the Dynamode USB sound card, available from Amazon here.

-Disclaimer: while we have tested Guitarmaster on countless PCs and had no problems, RoboSens Ltd regrets that it can accept no liability for consequential loss or damage caused by the use of its software or through connecting the output of an electric guitar to your PC's soundcard.
+Disclaimer: while we have tested Guitarmaster on countless PCs and had no problems, we regret that we can accept no liability for consequential loss or damage caused by the use of its software or through connecting the output of an electric guitar to your PC's soundcard.
 Don't use effects!
 Take special care when using guitars with active circuitry!